 Portfolio – a portable case for holding papers – a simple name for a collection of works into which a person has poured hours of deliberation and sweat.
 Today the portfolio is just as likely to be stored on a flash drive that fits into the palm of a hand as in a case.
 But its purpose is still the same – to demonstrate the quality of work a person can do.

 Prospective buyers and employers have been scrutinizing people’s portfolios for centuries.
 At one time most schools encouraged students to produce works worthy of their portfolio.
 However, with the increased popularity and ease of standardized testing, the production of quality work has often taken a back seat to test scores.
 Are the multiple-choice standardized tests scores easier to compare – Yes.
-Are they a more accurate indicator of higher order learning skills – not according to a sizable portion of educators.
+Are they a more accurate indicator of higher order thinking skills – not according to a sizable portion of educators.

+This task of maintaining what they have produced actually works better if the students determine how they will do this.
+Forcing a uniform system on all students often creates a disadvantage for capable students who do not think about organization in the same way.
 The portfolio should include documentation of a project in various stages (initial concept or sketch, rough and final draft), students’ ideas on the selection of products, and teachers’ written assessments of products.
 It also helps to have another teacher of the same subject to review possible portfolio products.
 That does double the work, but also makes the selection process easier and more accurate.

 In 1983, Teresa Amabile first promoted use of “consensual assessment,” a way to grade the creative products without depending on any particular definition of creativity.
 Instead it relied on the knowledge and experience of judges.
 For this kind of comparative rating to work, the creative products must be from the same domain (i.e., writing, music, computer science).
 The judges must be very familiar with domain and should not confer with the other judges or do anything else to impose their criteria on the others.